VividFace: High-Quality and Efficient One-Step Diffusion For Video Face Enhancement: Efficient Video Face Enhancement

-With the facial masks properly constructed, we integrate them into both latent and pixel spaces to provide explicit supervision during training.
-As illustrated in Fig.~\ref{fig:framework}, we employ a stochastic training strategy that dynamically switches between face-focused and global reconstruction objectives.
-Formally, for a given representation space with ground-truth $y$, prediction $\hat{y}$, and mask $M$, the loss function is defined as:
+With the facial masks properly constructed, we incorporate them into our training framework using a stochastic strategy that randomly switches between face-focused and global reconstruction objectives.
+This balanced stochastic approach proves effective, outperforming both pure face-focused and pure global training alternatives (see ablation in Table~\ref{table:mask_probability}).
+Formally, for a given representation space with ground-truth $y$, prediction $\hat{y}$, and mask $M$, the loss function is defined as: where $\odot$ denotes element-wise multiplication, and $b\sim\text{Bernoulli}(p)$ is a binary random variable that stochastically selects between face-focused supervision ($b=1$) and global reconstruction ($b=0$) with probability $p$.